FaithfulAC/Faithful/README.md

 Q. Is Faithful going to be paid?

-A. We don't currently plan on making it paid or free. (private, may or may not change)
+A. We don't currently plan on making it neither paid or free. (possibly private, may or may not change)

 ----